ondat/documentation/docs/upgrade/using-rolling-upgrades.md

 > ⚠️ EKS takes care of PDB for 50 mins, after this period upgrade would fail unless it was forced.

-> ⚠️ Upgrade Guard has a one-day termination period by default.
+> ⚠️ Node Guard has a one-day termination period by default.
 The final termination period heavily depends on the platform you use.
 During the termination period, you should SSH into the node to create a backup in the worst-case scenario.

 ## Troubleshooting

 * Volumes are healthy, all in sync but `storageos-node-manager` pod is hanging on the `Terminating` state.

 The long termination period of Node Manager tries to keep failed node - and volumes on it - up and running as long as possible.
 This gives a chance to create a backup from an accidentally deleted machine.
-In case, Upgrade Guard isn't able to determine volume statuses, because of a network issue or missing StorageOS service, you have to delete pod manually by executing the following command:
+In case, Node Guard isn't able to determine volume statuses, because of a network issue or missing StorageOS service, you have to delete pod manually by executing the following command:

 ```bash
 kubectl delete pods -n storageos storageos-node-manager-XYZ --grace-period=0 --force